 Before searching for a second home, you should also consider whether or not you can afford maintenance and other costs for your primary home while it’s on the market.
 Also, if your second home won’t be a primary residence, also consider the costs of a home manager and other maintenance you can’t do yourself.

-It is possible to buy a second home with no money down, but will probably come with stricter lender requirements.
-To minimize risk, most lenders require a 20% down payment for a second home mortgage.
+It is possible to buy a second home or investment property with no money down, but will probably come with stricter lender requirements.
+To minimize risk, most lenders require a 10% to 20% down payment for a second home mortgage.
 If you’re looking for a new primary home, you’ll have more flexibility on that percentage.

-While you can’t use a government-backed loan for a second home, these loans may come in handy if you’re moving from one primary residence to another.
+While you can’t use a government-backed loan for a second home or investment property, these types of loans may come in handy if you’re moving from one primary residence to another.
 Most government-backed loans offer no or low down payment options, depending on how you qualify.